sharetribe/just-enough-git/README.md

 git push
 ```

-Go to Github and make a new pull request, but do not merge it this time.
+Go to Github and make a new pull request, but do not merge it yet.

 Now back to the command-line.
 At the moment you are in `edit-description` branch.
 Jump back to master: